argoproj/applicationset/docs/Generators-Pull-Request.md

 - `unlabeled`
 - `synchronized`

-For more information about each event, please refer to the official documentation at github.com.
+For more information about each event, please refer to the [official documentation](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads).